 I’m my own worst enemy when it comes to doing this.
 I’ve accepted my daily rest periods are now part of my life but I hate having to stop completely.

-So my initial plan was to reinstate my “Chronic Disease Management Plan” and return to my normal daily routine.
+So, my initial strategy was to reinstate my “Chronic Disease Management Plan” and return to my normal daily routine.

 Ha…well that clearly wasn’t going to work.

 So my next step was to try increasing the length of my rest periods for a couple of days.

 It was time to draw the line in the sand.
 Time to wave the white flag and retreat…literally!

 I had some other appointments looming as a new week approached and I could feel my avalanche crisis beginning to gain further momentum.

 I began juggling my daily schedule to wake up later, go to bed earlier, increase pain medication, put all household tasks on hold.